Hey. Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

 Is this a vicious cycle?
 Where do you start?

 Well, here are 6 business objectives translated into analytical use cases.
-And I’m sure this is a good place to start.
+And I’m sure this is a good place to start with data analytics in marketing.

 - You know your products will be a great hit amongst a specific segment.
 But you don’t know how to determine whether a pre-login user falls into that segment or not.